In this chapter, we’ll examine what kinds of values JavaScript has.

 of the specification into subtypes – they give us more types than the limited 7 ones of the specification.
 Each class is the type of the objects that were created by it.

-Each primitive type (except for the spec-internal types for undefined
+Each primitive type (except for the types undefined

 and null